 In our experience, if you contact customer service they will usually credit you with the bonus that was advertised!

 Every sportsbook is a little different, and each of them often has their own set of intricate Terms, Conditions, and Rules for their bonuses.
-We explain conventional structures of bonuses and promotions that can be used as a general guide to how they are constructed.
+We explain conventional sportsbook bonuses and promotions that can be used as a general guide to how they are constructed.

 Remember, it’s always a good idea to scrutinize the terms and conditions of your sportsbook bonus.
 If you still have any questions that aren’t answered here or something remains confusing, contact us with your questions, and we’ll be sure to add them to this list.